poml88/FLwatch/en/preview/index.md

 Currently supported insulin types:
 - Rapid-acting insulin, such as Novolog and Novorapid
-- Faster rapid-acting insulin, such as Fiasp and Lyumjev
+- Fast rapid-acting insulin, such as Fiasp and Lyumjev

 More insulin types can be added on request.